rcsb/mmtf/spec.md

 The elements of the 4x4 transformation `matrix` are stored linearly in row major order.
 Thus, the translational component comprises the 4th, 8th, and 12th element.

-*Description*: List of instructions on how to transform coordinates for a list of chains to create (biological) assemblies.
+*Description*: Array of instructions on how to transform coordinates for an array of chains to create (biological) assemblies.
 The translational component is given in Å.

 *Example*: